Astronomers Strike Gravitational Gold In Colliding Neutron Stars

 Here's how it actually looked to astronomers

 This explosive impact created ripples in space-time that traveled all the way to Earth, arriving at 8:41 a.m.
 ET on Aug.
-17 and setting off detectors in the Laser Interferometer Gravitational-Wave Observatory (LIGO) — whose founders won the Nobel Prize in physics earlier this month.
+17 and setting off detectors in the Laser Interferometer Gravitational-Wave Observatory — whose founders won the Nobel Prize in physics earlier this month.

 That morning, all of a sudden, scientists' cellphones began to ring.

-"A phone alarm went off in my pocket," recalls David Shoemaker of MIT, a physicist who serves as the spokesperson for the LIGO Scientific Collaboration.
+"A phone alarm went off in my pocket," recalls David Shoemaker of MIT, a physicist who serves as the spokesman for the LIGO Scientific Collaboration.
 He had been in a mundane organizational meeting, which was immediately abandoned.
 "The morning was transformed from ordinary bureaucracy to a morning of slightly breathless discovery as we tried to figure out how we could most quickly get the news out to observers to try and make the most of this event."

 What LIGO had seen did not look like the calling card of colliding black holes.